Published By Faith Stewart at September 18th, 2020

 This is a pilot program set to either expire or extend in 2020.
 It’s designed to promote economic growth in underserved areas and markets.
 Those that make decisions about debt approval look over factors such as poor credit or low revenue if the business has the potential to stimulate the economy or create jobs in underserved areas.

 These are loans from lenders other than traditional banks and credit unions that offer terms loans.
 Usually they operate online.
 The difference between these and traditional lenders is that the loans have looser approval requirements and a much faster application process.
 Most often you can simply apply online, get approval in as little as 24 hours, and the funds are in your account within 24 to 48 hours after approval.
 Here are just a few options for this type of small business fundraising.
+Remember, details such as requirements and rates can change frequently, so always check with the lender directly for the most up to date information.

 If you are looking for a low APR, go with Funding Circle.
 They have fixed rate term loans and require a credit score of 620 or above.
 There is no minimum revenue requirement.
 However, they do require you to be in business for at least 2 years.